cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-05-27-prompting-is-all-we-need.md

     <em>“You are my master!
 Was that your first wish?
 Three wishes are yours to command...” - <cite>Aladdin and the Magic Lamp</cite></em>
 </aside>

-However, there is a catch.
+However, there's a catch.
-There is still a necessary ingredient to fuel the AI machinery: the prompts.
+A critical component is still essential to fuel the AI machinery: the prompts.
-We still need humans to craft them.
+Human expertise is necessary to craft these prompts.
-So a new class of programmer has emerged.
+Consequently, a new category of programmer has emerged.
-Those who excel at writing effective prompts to tackle programming issues.
+These are the individuals who specialize in creating effective prompts to tackle coding challenges.
-Let me introduce you to the **prompter**.
+Let me introduce you to the **prompt engineer**.

-The prompter's daily task is to ask fine-tuned questions.
+The prompt engineer daily task is to ask fine-tuned questions.
-For that, sometimes it's necessary to embody the inquisitive spirit of Socrates, or perhaps that of a 5-year-old child (depending on how much money do you make).
+For that, sometimes it's necessary to embody the inquisitive spirit of Socrates, or perhaps that of a 5-year-old child (depending on how much money you intend to make out of it).
 The job is fundamentally [about crafting queries](https://asianjde.com/ojs/index.php/AsianJDE/article/download/749/405) in natural language, for example:
-"I got the following log message, how to fix the problem?," "I have a list of items, write an algorithm to sort them?," "My boss doesn't understand technical debt, what should I do?"
+"I got the following log message, how to fix the problem?," or "I have a list of items, write an algorithm to sort them?," or "My boss doesn't understand technical debt, what should I do?"
-The next step is straightforward, just taking the AI-generated response and integrating it into the appropriate context, often directly to the production environment.
+The next step is straightforward, just taking the AI-generated response and integrating it into the appropriate context, often directly copy/pasting to the production environment.
 Pure magic!

-But perhaps this isn't magic after all.
+But perhaps this isn't so magical after all.
 Doesn't it look familiar to you?
 Yes, it's the exact same thing we used to do every day when searching Google and looking at Q&A threads in StackOverflow.
-The big difference now is the speed and quality at which the answers are sent back to us.
+The significant change now lies in the speed and quality of the responses we receive.
-We can now get answers without fully articulating the question itself.
+We're able to get answers without having to fully articulate our questions It's impressive.
-It's impressive.
-So, goodbye to the fear of asking foolish questions in StackOverflow.
+So, say goodbye to the fear of posing seemingly foolish questions on StackOverflow (RIP, StackOverflow).
-There is no more shame because AI systems are trained for not trolling us anymore (yet).
+There is no more shame because AI systems are ~~still~~ trained specifically for not trolling us anymore (thank you for that, Reinforcement Learning).
 What's better, seems like AI is increasingly surpassing us in deciphering which our own challenges are.

 Needless to say, this is the end of software engineering as we know it.